 Knowing that hunting pressure does indeed affect deer behavior, we set out to answer one final question: Once a stand is hunted, how long does it take for a buck to recover from the intrusion?
 We once again examined the probability of a buck entering a “harvest zone” under six different circumstances: the stand hadn’t been hunted within the past five days, it was hunted the previous day, and it was hunted two, three, four and five days ago.

-The graph on the right shows how bucks, on average, responded to each of these scenarios.
+The graph above shows how bucks, on average, responded to each of these scenarios.
 If the stand had not been hunted in the previous five days, deer seemed to be attracted to the stand site.
 This is not surprising given the fact that most stands are set over food plots and feeders that would naturally attract deer.
 However, if the stand was hunted the previous day, bucks appeared to respond immediately and displayed avoidance behavior.
 This avoidance lasted on average for three days.
 By the fourth and fifth days following a hunting event, the response was no longer significantly different from neutral, and thus deer were no longer considered to be avoiding the hunted stand – though they still were not “attracted” to the site as they were before the stand was hunted.

 It’s easy to get in a routine and sit the same stand time after time, especially if it has produced in the past or if you have trail-camera photos of a big buck in the area.
 It’s easy to think, “If I keep hunting this stand, I’m bound to cross paths with that buck at some point.”
 The results of our research suggest just the opposite – the more that stand is hunted, the less likely deer are to pass within range of it.
 There are always exceptions to the rule, and big bucks get killed every year in heavily hunted areas.
 But, our findings suggest that to improve your chances of encountering deer, avoid making yourself predictable.
 By hunting one of your favorite spots too often, you may be unintentionally affecting deer movement and behavior patterns in the area, leading to reduced chances of success.